 For survey activity taking place on the nearshore, such as tidal rivers, estuaries and harbours, please take a look at our Coastal Survey Licence page.

-- To apply for a Seabed Survey License, please use our application form.
-Please send all applications and inquiries to email@example.com
+- To apply for a Seabed Survey License, please use our application form – see download link in the 'Useful information' pane for the current version.
+Please send all applications and inquiries to [email protected]

 - Please be aware that it can take The Crown Estate around 4-6 weeks to issue a licence of this kind, though from May to September it may be longer due to increased demand.
 Please ensure that you leave sufficient time for your application to be processed and any conditions to be discharged before commencing the proposed activity.